-Recreational Vehicle: A vehicle, or an attachment to a vehicle designed to be towed, designed for temporary sleeping or living quarters for one or more persons, and which may include a pick-up coach, travel trailer, camping trailer, dependent RV, self-contained RV, and motor home.
-In order to be considered as a vehicle and not as a structure, the unit must remain with its tires on the ground, and must be currently registered with the State Division of Motor Vehicles.
+Recreational Vehicle (RV): A self-propelled vehicle, or trailer designed to be towed, that is designed for temporary sleeping or living quarters for one or more individuals.
+RV may include a pick-up coach, travel trailer, camping trailer, dependent RV, self-contained RV, and motor home.
+To be considered a vehicle and not a structure, the unit must maintain contact with the ground (via tires or jacks) and must be registered with the State of Maine Division of Motor Vehicles.